 Can I Grow Dahlias in Containers?

 Yes, dahlias may be grown in containers.
+In fact, a coworker gave me a very lovely dahlia plant in a container and it bloomed all summer long.
 The containers can be planted at the same time as you would plant dahlias in the ground.
 Dahlias can make a great container plant.
 Just be sure to leave enough room for the dahlia tuber to be laid in the container with the eye facing up.

 How Long Does it Take for Dahlia Tubers to Sprout?